Akmal1285/it-support-portfolio-akmaliman/Windows Backup and Restore/README.md

 | Restore wizard open | `05_restore_wizard.png` |
 | Restored file | `06_restored_file.png` |

-> All screenshots should be stored in the `screenshots/` folder for this project.
+> All screenshots are stored in the `screenshots/` folder for this project.

 ---